kickin6/n8n-nodes-selfhosthub/docs/CreateJ2vMovie/DOCUMENTATION.md

 ## Video Merging

-When merging videos, each video becomes a separate scene in the final movie:
+When merging videos, each video becomes a separate scene in the final movie.
+The operation supports both scene-level and movie-level elements:

+### Scene-Level Elements
+Elements added to individual scenes, appearing only during that specific video:

 ```json
 {